ayamir/bspwm-dotfiles/README.md

   if you use Dracula theme, please install **compton-tryone-git**

-  if you use Nord or MacBigSlur theme, please install **picom-ibhagwan-git**
+  if you use Nord or MacBigSlur theme, please install **picom-jonaburg-git**

 - **Lock**: i3lock(with blur and a lock png) ffmpeg xautolock